CurveDocs/curve-docs/docs/fees/FeeCollector.md

     !!!guard "Guarded Method"
         This function is only callable by the `owner` of the contract.

     Function to transfer coins from the contract with approval.
-This function is needed for back compatability along with dealing with raw ETH.
+This function is needed for back compatibility along with dealing with raw ETH.

     | Input   | Type      | Description                          |
     | ------- | --------- | ------------------------------------ |